Matthew Ruff, Petty Theft Defense Attorney: 310-527-4100

 Petty Theft from Sears, Charges Dropped.

+The detention and arrest for alleged theft is traumatic enough, don't let the stress of the incident get you depressed or suffer from an anxiety attack.
+Call attorney Matthew Ruff who can put his 21 years experience to use in getting your charges dropped in Court.
 If you or someone close to you has been cited for petty theft, call the attorney who knows the ins and outs of the local Courts and judicial system.
 Serving all jurisdictions in Southern California including Los Angeles, Kern, Torrance, Redondo beach, Van Nuys, Burbank, Long Beach, Bakersfield, Santa Monica, LAX Airport, Inglewood, Manhattan Beach, and all Superior Courts in CA.

 Join Matthew Ruff on Google